pulketo/xmrig-wizard/README.md

       some classes programmed for this purpose, someday myZenity will have its own repository.

   Todo:
-    I'm currently compiling an ISO / USB image with ubuntu desktop and this wizard so anyone from 0-99years could mine cryptonight coins
+    * I'm currently compiling an ISO / USB image with ubuntu desktop and this wizard so anyone from 0-99years could mine cryptonight coins
-    to be installed using composer or something bugs, maybe a lot... like not having gpu... i will work on this now...
+    * to be installed using composer or something
+    * bugs, maybe a lot... like not having gpu (fixed)
+    * any bug, not working at all? gmail me at pulketo !